 Ashwagandha for Sleep: Does KSM-66 Actually Help?

-- A double-blind clinical trial found KSM-66 ashwagandha significantly improved sleep quality, sleep onset latency, and overall restfulness
+- A double-blind clinical trial found KSM-66 ashwagandha significantly improved sleep quality, sleep onset latency, and combined restfulness

-- Ashwagandha improves sleep primarily by lowering cortisol — the stress hormone that keeps your brain wired at bedtime
+- Studies suggest ashwagandha may improve sleep primarily by lowering cortisol — the stress hormone that keeps your brain wired at bedtime

 - It also contains triethylene glycol, a compound shown to promote non-REM sleep in preclinical research